Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to get free credit score checks using a credit card

-Credit cards let you access your FICO credit score at no cost.
+Some credit cards provide your credit score at no cost.
 It’s updated monthly, bimonthly or quarterly.
 Here’s how to access your score for free using a credit card.

 - The home page should indicate if the provider offers complimentary credit score checks.
 If you’re not sure, call a representative to confirm.